deeplearning4j/deeplearning4j/customdatasets.md

                            2/
                             img3.png
                             img4.png

-  If you layout your image dataset such that you have a list of labels as child directories, you could do something like:
+Given an image data set where the labels are child directories, you could do something like:

                              File rootDir = new File("path/to/your/dir");
                              //needs to be a list for maintaining order of labels